 Due the sheer size of the collection it is not possible to display it all at once.
-If you wish to view a stored collection for research purposes please contact the Curator of Natural History via the enquiries page.
-A selection of displayed and stored items can also be viewed on RAMM’s online Collections Explorer.
+If you wish to view a stored collection for research purposes please contact RAMM’s Collections Officer.
+A selection of displayed and stored items can also be viewed on Collections Explorer.

 RAMM has many thousands of plant specimens in its collections, collectively called herbaria.
 Divisions in which we have significant collections include stoneworts, clubmosses, horsetails, ferns, conifers and flowering plants.

-However, unlike the bird and mammal taxidermy in RAMM’s collections the preserved plants have not been mounted with display purposes in mind.
-Most are pressed and stored on herbarium sheets, others are kept in alcohol or between glass, and some are decoratively arranged in photograph albums.
+The preserved plants are not mounted with display purposes in mind.
+Most are pressed and stored on herbarium sheets.
+Others are kept in alcohol or between glass.
+Some are decoratively arranged in photograph albums.

 Plants in Spirit

 Sometimes it is more appropriate to preserve plants in liquid.
-This is often the case if they are bulky (e.g. fruits), or have a very complicated three-dimensional structure such as orchid flowers.
+This is often the case if they are bulky such as fruits and seeds.
+Liquid is also supports flowers with complex three-dimensional structures such as orchids.

 Formalin, alcohol, and more complicated mixtures of chemicals such as ‘Kew Mix’ (developed by the Royal Botanic Gardens, Kew) may be used as preservatives.